honzab/996_vdo_gauge_driver/README.md

 This is not really exactly what we need, but it is good enough for now.
 The 5V input would be anyways going over what the MOSFET can do.

+#### Problem 3.3, the op-amp used cannot drive so much current

+The MCP6002 op-amp cannot drive as much current as we need.
+Luckily though, it seems to be able to run the gauge's pointer all the way to 140ºC, which is good enough for me (for now at least).

 ### Getting to what value is what

 In the original design, Ahsai used Durametric software to get the temperature values (in F) and mapped them to the